 I shot the XD-S Mod 2 OSP 9mm with 147-gr., 124-gr., and 115-gr.
 9mm rounds, and all were exceedingly easy to shoot.
 The most impressive were the Atlanta Arms 115-gr.
 Elite hollow-point match rounds.
 These were accurate and fast.
 The felt recoil was minimal and I was able to make fast follow-up shots without feeling like I was pushing the limits.

-The gun ran flawlessly throughout more than 300 rounds of various 9mm rounds, as expected.
-Also, the optic performed well, even though it is not waterproof and I was shooting in a misty rain.
+The gun ran flawlessly during my review throughout more than 300 rounds of various 9mm rounds, as expected.
+Also, the optic performed well during the test and evaluation, even though it is not waterproof and I was shooting in a misty rain.

 The XD-S Mod.2 OSP 9mm shot well beyond my expectations.
 Pressing the trigger put a smile on my face.